BlockchainCommons/Gordian/Docs/CSR-SequenceDiagram.md

 **Depicted API:**
 ```
-func deleteShares(publicKey: PublicKeyBase, receipts: Set<Receipt>?) throws
-/// Deletes either a subset of shares a user controls, or all the shares if a
-/// subset of receipts is not provided.
-Deletes are idempotent; in other words,
-/// deleting nonexistent shares is not an error.

 func deleteAccount(publicKey: PublicKeyBase)
 /// Deletes all the shares of an account and any other data associated with it, such
 /// as the fallback contact method.
 Deleting an account is idempotent; in other words,